codeavenger07/webhook-server/README.md

 open a terminal window

-clone the repository to your local machine `git clone https://github.com/codeavenger07/server-config.git`
+clone the repository to your local machine `git clone https://github.com/codeavenger07/webhook-server.git`

-navigate to the repository that was just created `cd server-config`
+navigate to the repository that was just created `cd webhook-server`

 ### configuring the ngrok